superfly/docs/reference/extensions_api.html.md

 Fly.io is a CLI-first platform.
 So provisioning extensions starts there.
 Either when launching an app, or when a customer explicitly asks to provision an extension.

 We'll forward this request on to you, along with details about the provisioning Fly.io organization.
 You should reply synchronously with details about your provisioned extension.
 We'll attach these details to a target application, where applicable, as secrets exposed as environment variables in VMs.

+Note: If resources take more than 5 seconds to provision, `flyctl` can poll your API for resource readiness.

 ## Provisioning Accounts and Organizations